Grammar Quiz

 • You can call me what you please.

-They always begin with the keywords listed above.
-A noun clause must begin with one of the words called noun clause marker.
+The noun clauses always begin with the keywords listed above.
+It must start with one of the words called noun clause marker.
 To identify a noun clause, first look in a sentence if any group of words begins with these words.

-To test whether a group of words do the function of a noun or not is to replace them with the words something, somewhere, and someone
+To test whether a group of words does the function is to replace them with the Word something, somewhere, and someone.

 Examples 1